-Why Start a Data Science Project with Exploratory Data Analysis?
+Why You Should Start a Data Science Project with Exploratory Data Analysis

 How to ensure you are ready to use machine learning algorithms in a project?
 How to choose the most suitable algorithms for your data set?
 How to define the feature variables that can potentially be used for machine learning?

 Exploratory Data Analysis (EDA) helps to answer all these questions, ensuring the best outcomes for the project.
 It is an approach for summarizing, visualizing, and becoming intimately familiar with the important characteristics of a data set.

 Exploratory Data Analysis is valuable to data science projects since it allows to get closer to the certainty that the future results will be valid, correctly interpreted, and applicable to the desired business contexts.
 Such level of certainty can be achieved only after raw data is validated and checked for anomalies, ensuring that the data set was collected without errors.
 EDA also helps to find insights that were not evident or worth investigating to business stakeholders and data scientists but can be very informative about a particular business.